 Research Excellence Framework

-• outputs (publications and practice-based outputs),
+• outputs (publications and practice-based outputs)

-• impact (the demonstrable benefit of research to society) and;
+• impact (the demonstrable benefit of research to society)

-• environment (the structures and strategy that support research).
+• environment (the structures and strategy that support research)

-Why is the Research Excellence Framework important?
+Why is the REF important?

 REF 2021 performance